 You are not permitted to use any electronic communications devices during the exam.
 This explicitly includes cell phones, pagers, computers, iPads, and other advanced electronic devices.
 I will consider it cheating if a cell phone or other electronic communication device is used and/or visible during the exam.
 Calculator usage during the exam is limited to basic level (4-function) calculators only.
-All caps and hats must be removed during the exam.
+For those students who prefer not to purchase their own, I will provide 4-function calculators for their use during the exams.
 You are not permitted to copy or otherwise reproduce the exams at any time.
 This includes taking pictures of the exam with your cell phone or other device while taking the exam or when reviewing graded exams in class.